jeanslack/Videomass/utilities/localization_howto.md

 ```
 git clone https://github.com/jeanslack/Videomass.git
 ```
-- Browse the Videomass folder by searching for the 'Videomass.po' file related to the language to be translated in the /local folder.
+- Browse in the videomass3/local folder package by searching for the 'videomass.po' file related to the language to be translated.

 - Now open the "videomass.po" with 'PoEdit' and go to menu bar > Catalog > Update from POT file...